-The Olympic Committee in that day got together, held an emergency meeting, called Eric Little in and said, Look, man, everybody's eyes are on you.
+[2:37] The Olympic Committee in that day got together, held an emergency meeting, called Eric Little in and said, Look, man, everybody's eyes are on you.

-[3:52] You've got to run this race.
-He said, No, I can't do it.
+You've got to run this race.
+Race, he said, No, I can't do it.
 He was summoned to a personal meeting with the Prince of Wales who had come to watch that race and was told again, Eric, we need you to run.